 Publication Date: January 13, 2016

-The Slaughtered Virgin of Zenopolis features a throwback humor that smacks of the zany comedy of British films in the 1960s.
+The Slaughtered Virgin of Zenopolis by David Blake features a throwback humor that smacks of the zany comedy of British films in the 1960s.
 Detective Capstan is a straight man in a world that no longer makes sense.
 Recently transferred to Bath, he meets young Becky Phillips when she helps some addled criminals in a bank robbery gone nonsensical.
+The Slaughtered Virgin of Zenopolis is the first book in the Inspector Capstan series.

 I received this book in exchange for my review by the TBC reviewer’s group on Facebook.